How Much Does It Cost To Build A House?

 Another significant element in the cost to build a house is the price of the land, unless you already own a plot where you would like to build your home.
 Your location could make a difference of millions.
 A plot can cost as little as $5,000 in Arizona, New Mexico, and Nevada, or as expensive as $2,000,000 or more in California or New York.

-Even if you own the land, you might have to demolish an existing home for $5 and $10 per square foot before the construction of your new home.
+Even if you own the land, demolishing an existing house costs $4 and $10 per square foot before the construction of your new home.

 The cost to build a house on your own land could still be higher than buying an existing home, because of the cost of a land survey, grade the land, put in a septic tank, bring utility lines and systems to the property, etc.